dgrisham/csci400/assignments/meetup.md

 separators for each column), but that may get difficult with multiple groups pushing at once (not a big deal).

+**Please make your pull request with your meetup entry by Sunday, September 3rd**

 Presentation Details
 --------------------